A Decade of PhD: What I’ve Learned from Academia and Industry

 I figured I’d focus on industry and help companies grow.
 There was no other choice.

 The Back Story

 Shortly thereafter, the travel started to get to me (I was flying at least three days a week), so I looked for an opportunity to grow and cultivate a software development organization.
-(That’s how I ended up in Data Management at NRAO.)
+(That’s how I ended up leading monitor and control systems and data management at NRAO.)
 A little management led to a lot of management.
-A few years later one of the organization’s leaders said it was “too bad I didn’t have a PhD” — because in a highly scientific and technical organization, it would give me more credibility and make me a better leader.
+A few years later one of the organization’s leaders casually said it was “too bad I didn’t have a PhD” — because in a highly scientific and technical organization like NRAO, it would give me more credibility and make me a better leader.

 “Will you pay for it?”
 I asked.
 “Sure,” they said.
 I just had to find a suitable program that wouldn’t require me to go full time.
 I’ve always loved learning, and I couldn’t resist the temptation of free education — even if it meant I’d have to balance the demands of a challenging full-time job and a first-time baby at the same time.
 That’s how much I love learning, just for learning’s sake!
 I still didn’t think a PhD had that much value, unless you were studying to be a lab scientist or you were dead set on becoming a historian and teaching for the rest of your life.
 None of these personas was me, but the free education thing sold me, and I didn’t really think about how relevant this step was to my career direction until much later.